-Students are eligible to participate in the commencement ceremonies after they have enrolled in their capstone course, presented their project or thesis proposal, or defended their thesis or project paper The Graduate School Hooding Ceremony and the MSU Commencement Ceremony are held each year in May.
+Students are eligible to participate in the commencement ceremonies after they have enrolled in their capstone course, presented their project or thesis proposal, or defended their thesis or project paper.
+The Graduate School Hooding and Minot State University's Commencement Ceremonies are held each year in May.
 Eligible students who are completing their studies in summer or fall may elect to participate in either the prior or the following May ceremony.

-All graduating students are encouraged to participate in hooding and commencement exercises.
+All graduating students are encouraged to participate in hooding and commencement ceremonies.
 Those students participating in the ceremony are required to wear appropriate academic regalia.
-Cap, gown, tassel and hood purchase is available through the MSU Bookstore.
+Cap, master's gown, tassel and hood purchase is available through the MSU Bookstore.
+(High school and undergraduate gowns are not approved regalia.)